 - 22-foot high ground floor with floor-to-ceiling windows intended to preserve views of Lady Bird Lake for pedestrians and motorists along the frontage road and around the building.

-Even by the standards of a space-strapped city like Austin, the project’s 0.36 acre site between East Avenue and the frontage road of IH-35 is a uniquely challenging development.
+Even by the standards of a space-strapped area like downtown Austin, the project’s 0.36 acre site between East Avenue and the frontage road of IH-35 is a uniquely challenging development.

 The project is not only limited by the TxDOT right of way requirements (ROW) for interstate frontage roads, but is also bordered on its west and south sides by city parkland, which is out of bounds for development or improvement of any kind.